MuMUR : Multilingual Multimodal Universal Retrieval: Introduction

-We propose a model based on CLIP \cite{radford2021learning} to effectively utilize and adapt the multilingual knowledge transfer.
-Our model takes a video, English text caption and multilingual text caption as inputs and extracts joint video-text representations.
-The multilingual text representations should act as a knowledge augmentation to the English text representations aiding in video-retrieval.
-For this purpose, we introduce a dual cross-modal (DCM) encoder block which learns the similarity between English text representations and video representations.
-In addition, the DCM encoder block also associates the video representations with the multilingual text representations.
+We propose a new framework MuMUR : \underline{Mu}ltilingual \underline{M}ultimodal \underline{U}niversal \underline{R}etrieval that is capable of performing both image and video retrieval on multilingual datasets.
+This framework is based on CLIP \cite{radford2021learning} to effectively utilize and adapt the multilingual knowledge transfer.
+Our model takes a visual input, English text caption and multilingual text caption as inputs and extracts joint visual-text representations.
+The multilingual text representations should act as a knowledge augmentation to the English text representations aiding in retrieval.
+For this purpose, we introduce a dual cross-modal (DCM) encoder block which learns the similarity between English text representations and visual representations.
+In addition, the DCM encoder block also associates the visual representations with the multilingual text representations.
 In the common embedding space, our model learns the important contextual information from multilingual representations which is otherwise missing from the English text representations effectively serving as knowledge transfer.

-We validate our proposed model on five English video retrieval datasets: MSRVTT-9k \cite{xu2016msr}, MSRVTT-7k \cite{xu2016msr}, MSVD \cite{chen2011collecting}, DiDeMo \cite{anne2017localizing} and Charades \cite{sigurdsson2016hollywood}.
+We validate our proposed model on a comprehensive set of image retrieval datasets: Flickr30k ~\cite{plummer2015flickr30k} and video retrieval datasets: MSRVTT-9k \cite{xu2016msr}, MSRVTT-7k \cite{xu2016msr}, MSVD \cite{chen2011collecting}, DiDeMo \cite{anne2017localizing} and Charades \cite{sigurdsson2016hollywood}.
 We show that our approach achieves state-of-the-art results, outperforming previous models on most datasets.
-In addition to the evaluation on monolingual video retrieval datasets, we also compare the performance of our model on multilingual MSRVTT dataset \cite{huang2021multilingual} in a zero-shot setting and demonstrate that our framework surpasses the previous works by a large margin.
+In addition to the evaluation on monolingual retrieval datasets, we also compare the performance of our model on multilingual datasets Multi30k ~\cite{elliott2016multi30k} and MSRVTT multilingual.\cite{huang2021multilingual}.
+Experimental results demonstrate that MuMUR achieves state-of-the-art results on all English video retrieval datasets and significantly outperforms previous models on multilingual video retrieval in a zero-shot setting.
+Furthermore, our model MuMUR establishes new benchmark on multilingual image retrieval while achieving strong performance on English image retrieval datasets.
+These results demonstrate the universal capability of MuMUR to perform all types of multimodal and multilingual retrieval.